peterlydiard/mini-synth/README.md

 4. Make envelope shaper with controllable ADSR function to control tone amplitude.
 (Done)

+5. Storage and recall of synth settings (voices and patches).

-5. Make variable lowpass and highpass, bandpass and bandstop filters to modify sound spectrum.
+6. Make variable lowpass and highpass, bandpass and bandstop filters to modify sound spectrum.

-6. Add tremolo (amplitude wobble) and  vibrato (frequency wobble) to all waveforms?
+7. Add tremolo (amplitude wobble) and vibrato (frequency wobble) to all waveforms?

-7. Low frequency oscillators for modulating other parameters.
+8. Low frequency oscillators for modulating other parameters.

-8. White and pink noise generators, random pitch and amplitude modulation.
+9. White and pink noise generators, random pitch and amplitude modulation.

-9. Storage and recall of synth settings (patches).

 10. Ring modulator, phasing, chorus, unison, reverb, resonnance filter module?

 11. Melody recording and editing?

 12. Spectrum analysis and display?
-Could be too much processing.
+Probably too much processing.

 ## Notes

+MIDI note numbers from 0 to 127 are a standard for keyboard instruments.

 When controlling the VCF from the envelope shaper, a frequency offset linked to the tone fundamental frequency should perhaps be applied, to give the same kind of tone colour variation in all octaves.